nyhave/VideoTinder/docs/function-test-modules.md

 ### Chat & Reflections

-- Send a chat message to a match and confirm it appears on both devices.
+- Start a chat by sending a message as one user.
+Log in as the matched user, reply, and confirm the first user sees the response.
 - Trigger the match celebration overlay and make sure it can be dismissed.
 - Open the reflection calendar and verify ratings or notes appear on the correct dates.